ryhkml/tasks-server/README.md

 There are two backup methods:

 -   **Local**.
 The local method copies the database file, then moves it to another directory.
 This method is active by default **or**
 -   **Object Storage**.
-The [Object Storage](https://en.wikipedia.org/wiki/Object_storage) method uploads database files to an Object Storage.
-To authenticate to Object Storage, a compatible authentication method is required
+The [object storage](https://en.wikipedia.org/wiki/Object_storage) method uploads the database file to an object storage.
+To authenticate to Object Storage, a compatible authentication method is required.

 ```ts
 type SqliteBackupMethod = "LOCAL" | "OBJECT_STORAGE";